 Alongside article-level metrics, there are also author-level metrics such as H-index which can help you understand the impact of your body of work as a whole.
 Find out more about the H-index and other metrics on Editor Resources.

-Journal-level metrics can be useful for understanding how journals are being used by the academic community, and help you choose a journal.
-Learn more about different journal-level metrics, as well as pros and cons on Editor Resources.
+Journal-level metrics can be useful for understanding how journals are being used by the academic community.
+Learn more about the different journal metrics, their limitations, and how they can help you to choose a journal.